notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 [MVC]: https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller#Components

 At the moment, we really only care about two database operations; Create and Read.
-This amounts to a SQL INSERT and SELECT statements.
+This amounts to SQL INSERT and SELECT statements.
-Diesel gives us some nice APIs to load a whole row without SELECT, so we'll be using those.

 We have two database tables, users and posts, and we need to perform two operations on each.
 The data structs for our models *may* look like this.